wello6143/cyandroid/README.md

 ## Information

-We have moved all information of sarchile project to its [wiki](https://github.com/Weeb-Linux/sarchile/wiki).
+We have moved all information (such as installation, requirements, etc.) of sarchile project to its [wiki](https://github.com/Weeb-Linux/sarchile/wiki).

 ## Bug and feature tracker